 You can change your current ‘emotion of the day’ by simply turning another emotion in your diary into your ‘emotion of the day’.
 This option is available inside every emotion existing in your diary.

 If you feel like you need to talk to someone but are in doubt about who you can talk to freely, feel free to reach out to Childline.
 This is an online platform just created for you.
-You don’t need to tell them who you are, and they are absolutely trained to listen and give advice in some many issues.
+You don’t need to tell them who you are, and they are absolutely trained to listen and give advice on many matters.
 They simply there for you, to listen and help.